raimue/listling/dashboard.md

 micro branch: custom-user

-* CONTINUE subscribe unsubscribe as util methods
-  * OQ list changes through event? would be best i guess...
-* CONTINUE rest of list style
-  * subscribed header alignment
-  * strange padding in firefox for menu
+* TODO remove bookmark
+* TODO on list page: bookmark / remove bookmark menu item toggle button

-  * OQ list layout
+* list layout
   * grid not possible, because ul li nested (display contents subgrid not available)
   * a) table layout (dynamic spacing over multiple rows, less control)
   * b) list of flex boxes (no dynamic spacing over multiple rows, more control)
   * table layout not very well defined in standards and complex (multi rows and columns possible eg)...
 * OQ buttons (subscribe) and micro-secondary
   * secondary style for action - so no more need nest them in one item menus...
 * OQ create new list on home page, how to layout?
   * grid of small icons + one create button?
-* TODO link should cover whole li, i.e. cant use <a>
-* TODO on list page: bookmark / remove bookmark menu item toggle button

 * idea: optional collection meta: last item (useful if activity is hosted)